Conferences, Lectures, and Other Events

 The Clarke Initiative hosted a conference on water law and governance in the Middle East and Mediterranean at Cornell Law School on November 4-6, 2011.

 Furthering the Clarke Initiative's commitment to interdisclipinary scholarship and research, this conference brought together organizations across campus, and was co-sponsored by the Atkinson Center for a Sustainable Future, the Department of Biological and Environmental Engineering, and the Mediterranean Initiative of the Cornell Institute for European Studies.
 Participants traveled from Egypt, Ethiopia, Greece, Israel, Lebanon, the Occupied Palestinian Territories, Spain, and Tunisia; and presentations drew from law, political science, sociology, cultural studies, and engineering.
-A full program for the conference can be found here.

 June 18-20, 2010